microprediction/timemachines/README.md

 ### The simple, pure "skater" interface:

 Most time series packages use a pretty complex combination of methods and data to represent a time series model, its fitting, and forecasting usage.
-But in this package a "model" is *merely a function*.
-The function is intended to be a mathematical function (i.e. pure, with no side effects except for modifying s).
+But in this package a "model" is *merely a function* - and we mean that in the mathematical sense.

     x, s = f(   y:Union[float,[float]],                  # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.